-- I will organize a panel at the incoming annual conference on social media and society.
+- I organized a panel at 2018 Annual conference on social media and society.
 The title of the panel is "Online Persuasion Mechanisms and Processes – A Research Agenda".
 The other three panelists are Dr. Rosanna Guadagno, Prof. Jeffery Joe Hemsley, and Prof. Anabel Quan-Haase.

-- At the incoming annual international conference on social media and society, I will present a preliminary study that examines a message's features that are indicative of its persuasive power in the context of Wikipedia's Article for Deletion discussions
+- I presented a preliminary study that examines a message's features that are indicative of its persuasive power in the context of Wikipedia's Article for Deletion discussions

 - I presented our privacy preference study (Taraneh Khazaei, Lu Xiao, Robert Mercer, and Atif Khan) on July 10, 2018 at ACM Hypertext and Social Media conference.
 The study is about whether and how a social media's privacy reference may be localized.
 The paper is titled "Understanding Privacy Dichotomy in Twitter".

 - I presented our preliminary study (Lu Xiao & Niraj Sitaula) on March 28, 2018 at iConference.
 The study is about the correlation between the sentiment of a Wikipedia Article for Deletion (AfD) discussion and its discussion outcome, e.g., the article will be deleted, kept, or other at the end of the discussion.